luca1388/frequency-analyzer/README.md

 # Frequency Analyzer

 ## About this project
 A tool that help performing basic decryption operation to count characters occourrencies  inside any unknown message.
 In this way would be easy to understand if a text has been encrypted using a monoalphabetic cypher because the characters frequency analysis would reveal similarities with some language frequency distribution.
+[Here](https://main.d3lhvdcd9xt065.amplifyapp.com/) you can find a live demo.

 ![Screenshot](screenshot.png)